 So….the building of the tower of babel brought on the very thing that the multitude did not want.
 They did not want to be scattered.
 The building of the tower showed that the multitude had become confused in their thinking, which led to rebellion.
 Wrongful thinking leads to rebellion.
 The changing of their language which is another strategic maneuver, erupted such confusion that the multitude had to scatter.
 They had to separate, they had to obey the instructions of going out and populate the world.
 Judgement at this time was to save man from himself and to still preserve faith in the earth.

 The world today has built and is still building towers of Babel; towers that lead to confusion and scattering.
 The towers are jobs, churches, relationships, worldly pleasures, sexual immoralities, fame, fortune, lust, and greed, and of course…pride.
-Of course, one would not expect churches to be included in the list of Babel towers, but it does.
+Of course, one would not expect churches to be included in the list of Babel towers, but church has made the list.
 I define a Babel Tower as any erected thing or person which or who consumes you to where there is no place for Me nor the lifestyle and works that are required by me.
 A Babel Tower is anything erected that severs fellowship with me and sometimes severs the relationship with me.
 Satan’s pride severed our relationship.
 His sin transformed our union.
 I really need the readers to understand this.
 Your towers of babel can sever and transform our fellowship.
 Your towers of babel can destroy a perfect union.
 Through Jesus Christ believers and I have a perfect union.
 Despite present imperfections please know that the believer and I have a perfect union because of your REDEEMER, HIGH PRIEST and MEDIATOR.
 Yet there can be some powerful towers built in the lives of believers that can destroy the union.
 Let me paint a scenario that will give clarity.

 “Jesus” Gabriel calls as he enters the office of the Savior.
 Jesus looks up at the beautiful angel to let him know that he has his attention.
 “How can I help you, Gabriel?” the Savior asks.
 “Your Father has summoned you to an audience with him, Most Holy One.”
 Gabriel replied.
 A broad smile appears on the face of Jesus.
 He loved his time with his Father.
 Jesus rose quickly from his desk.
-“Right away” Jesus replies as he steps from around the desk.
+“Right away” Jesus replies as he steps from behind the desk.
 He greets the angel with a kiss on both cheeks and the two turn and begin their walk to the throne room.
 Upon entrance of the throne room both Jesus and Gabriel bow low before the Father with neither of them being in a rush to rise because as they bow great abundance of love fills them as they reverenced the Great I Am.
 In fact, it is the Father who releases them both so that he can address the purpose of the summon.
-Gabriel is dismissed as Jesus mounts the steps to sit on the throne with his father.
+Gabriel is dismissed as Jesus mounts the steps to sit on the throne with and next to his father.
 He plants a kiss upon the Father’s forehead and seats himself on the throne next to the Father.
 Jesus looks intently at his father thinking within himself that this could be the time that he is released to retrieve his bride from the earth. “

 “Son” the Father begins; “it has been quite some time since you have come referencing this list of people” The Father said to Jesus showing him the list.
 “It has been quite some time since I have heard from any of them.
 What has happened?” the Father asks.
 Jesus takes the list and looks at it very intently as sadness fills his heart and tears fills his eyes.
 He adjusts Himself on the throne and begins to call off the names on the list and gives the reasons why the persons have not communed with the Father. ” A we blessed with the high paying job, and he is all about self and money.
 We, the Holy Spirit and I are tugging, calling and unctioning.
 A doesn’t seem to want us anymore.
 B has received the deceptions that all of her accomplishment has been obtained through her very own efforts, so she has said that she doesn’t need us, nor does she want us.
 C finally got the wife that he’d been long asking for.
 She has all of his time now.
 He doesn’t want to be bothered with us anymore.
 Pastor D was able to build the largest church in the state having the most members in the state and he doesn’t take time for us anymore.
 His time is spent maintaining his status in the state and adding more and more people to the building.
 E became angry that his walk with us hasn’t yielded material wealth and has said that the world offers more than we ever can.
 His exact words were “Screw you Jesus and all of the heavenly host.”
 A scout has taken an interest in F’s awesome basketball talents so he has run off to follow what being drafted can mean.
 G has found love she says with a girlfriend from high school, and she is now following that path and doesn’t want to hear anything from us about it so she has turned away.
 She says she doesn’t want my prayers or my way of life.”
 H was elected President.
 He says he doesn’t need us.
 He says that he is God because he willed the position to be.
 The list that Jesus holds is lengthy, yet he continues with name after name after name and reason after reason after reason.
 The Babel Tower has reached the sky.